ryanuber/go-otp/README.md

 go-otp
 ======

-OTP ("One-Time Pad") Implementation in Go
+OTP ("One-Time Pad") Utility for Go

 This simple Go package implements an [OTP](http://en.wikipedia.org/wiki/One-time_pad) container to ease the process of creating and utilizing single-use tokens.